lino-framework/book/docs/specs/invoicing.rst

 database.

 This document describes some general aspects of invoicing and how applications can handle this topic.
-See also
+You should have read :doc:`sales` and :doc:`accounting`.
+See also :doc:`/specs/voga/invoicing`.

-- :doc:`/specs/voga/invoicing`
-- :doc:`sales`
-- :doc:`accounting`

 The examples in this document have been tested using the :mod:`pierre
 <lino_book.projects.pierre>` demo project.